-AP English Literature & Composition
+AP English Literature & Composition Course #: 608100

-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: English III Honors/Summer reading/writing assignments
+Prerequisite: English III Honors/Summer reading/writing assignments

 Description: This college-level literature-based course emphasizes analyzing and interpreting all genres of literature with a particular focus on tragedy, poetry, and style analysis.
 Extensive reading and writing assignments both in and out of class are expected.
 Timed writing assignments are frequent and demanding.
 At least two full-process essays are teaches students to appropriately differentiate writing & speaking skill.